The Brownian Web as a random $\mathbb R$-tree: Preliminaries

 First notice that it is not difficult to show that the properties in the previous definition are consistent with the equivalence relation in Definition~\ref{def:SpTree}, i.e. if there exists a bijective isometry $\varphi$ such that $\varphi\circ\zeta=\zeta'$ and $\zeta$ satisfies the conditions above then so does $\zeta'$.
 In other words, the space $\Ch^\alpha_\Sp$ is a well-defined subset of $\T^\alpha_\Sp$.
-Before studying further properties of characteristic $\R$-trees, we note that $\Ch^\alpha_\Sp$ is closed in $\T^\alpha_\Sp$.
+In the next proposition, we study important properties of $\Ch^\alpha_\Sp$.